SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 a parameter whose argument label doesn't match the closure's label is skipped.
-When matching the first trailing closure or a parameter that doesn't have an argument label, a parameter needs to satisfy one of the following or it is skipped:
+When matching the first trailing closure or a parameter that doesn't have an argument label, a parameter is skipped unless it is one of the following:

 ..
 SE-0286 calls these types that structurally resemble a function type.
    We can introduce that term in the future